Breaking the cycle of underemployment: A guide for students and graduates

 - Curate your online presence: Before you start applying for jobs, take some time to carefully craft your online presence.
 Build and maintain a LinkedIn profile to show off any work you’re doing or share musings related to business or your industry, and set any personal social media accounts to private so potential employers cannot see them.
 You can use privacy tools to see what visitors will see when they come to your page to gauge what’s available to the public eye.

 - Take advantage of on-campus career services: Many colleges and universities offer one-on-one career counseling sessions to help students strengthen their resumes and practice job interview skills.
-Taking advantage of these before graduation can help you kick-start the job hunt.

 Sometimes underemployment can be voluntary — for instance, you may choose to take part-time work to have more time for family or other personal matters — but it’s often involuntary for both experienced and new workers.
 If you’re looking to move out of underemployment, start here:

 - Up your networking game.
 Without school, you might not have the same resources available to you.
-However, you can keep in touch with old professors that have ties in the same business sector as the one you’re trying to break into.
+However, you can keep in touch with old professors with ties in the same business sector as the one you’re trying to break into.
 Remember to regularly post on LinkedIn or similar sites to show that you’re still active.
 Look for relevant connections there to see if your goals align with the needs of potential employers.

 - Refresh your credentials.
 If you graduated a while ago, consider volunteering to stay current in your industry.
 If you’re one to two years out from graduation, you might also still qualify for internships.
 Find the ones that give you the most potential job growth, and keep in touch with direct supervisors.
 They can serve as references later on.